 In many ways, its diversity and safety is determined by the landscape.
 The mountains!
 The body of the country, its borders, dividing and connecting chains, road and route signs.
 Even for those who travel by plane, acquaintance with Armenia begins with all above mentioned, starting from the sky.
 Before landing to Zvartnots Airport (Yerevan) it openes to you the view of the mount Ararat, and if you are landing to the airport “Shirak” (Gyumri), you will see the view of Aragats.

 You should also pay attention to other beautiful mountain ranges, from where you can enjoy stunning views.
 It is Geghama Mountains with Azhdahak volcano and mountain lake Akna; the mount Khustup – one of the main symbols of Syunik region; the mount Ara, which is in neighborhood with the mount Aragats and small mountain Armagan, from where it opens to you a delightful view of Lake Sevan.
+Therefore, go hiking in Armenia and enjoy the beauty of these and other equally beautiful mountains.

 Colorful rocks and passes, which have breathtaking beauty, dizzying serpentines and roads, running over the clouds, lava fields and unique valleys, narrow gorges and plateau under the sky… It is already an adventure simple moving around the country.